 We do have a certain obsession with bacteria and “germs.”
 Some microorganisms are definitely dangerous, if not deadly if they get into the gut.
 Listeria and some subtypes of E. coli can contaminate our food supply and can be very harmful.

 Other experts in gastroenterology have said the same thing.
-Dr. Ranit Mishori, an associate professor of family medicine at Georgetown University School of Medicine in Washington, D.C. has stated that, “I have yet to see a well-designed study on colon cleansing in a reputable medical journal to support its health claims.”
+Dr. Ranit Mishori, an associate professor of family medicine at Georgetown University School of Medicine in Washington, D.C. has stated that:

 Dr. Mishori also added that colon detoxification had significant potential harm with little benefit.
 These issues include: